-Draw a great looking Earthquake with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Earthquake with easy, step-by-step drawing instructions, and video tutorial.

 “Brave as you may be, wise even as you may be, you tremble when the earth trembles." - Paul Gauguin

 The Encyclopedia Britannica defines an earthquake as a "sudden shaking of the ground caused by...seismic waves...produced when some form of energy stored in the Earth's crust is suddenly released."
 You can learn how to draw an earthquake today.

 Scroll down for a downloadable PDF of this tutorial.

 Drawing Idea: Use this easy drawing tutorial to create a poster on what to do in the event of an earthquake.
 If an earthquake happens where you live, you should: